basedcpp/basedcpp/README.md

 - 👋 Hi, I’m @basedcpp
-- 👀 I’m interested C!
-It is my favorite language
+- 👀 I’m interested in C, C++, C#, Java, Python.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning how to use Github.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...